O God, my heart with love inflame

 The hymn was printed dozens of times through the 1800s, mostly in text-only collections, but fell out of favor before the turn of the next century.

-III.
+IV.
 Tune

-When this text was printed in Jeremiah Ingalls’ The Christian Harmony (Exeter, NH: Henry Ranley, 1805), it was paired with a tune named SHOUTING HYMN.
+When Colbert’s text was printed in Jeremiah Ingalls’ The Christian Harmony (Exeter, NH: Henry Ranley, 1805), it was paired with this tune, here named SHOUTING HYMN.
 The tune was interlined with the hymn “God’s power and wisdom is displayed,” which is an anonymous American hymn, first printed in Joshua Smith’s Divine Hymns, or Spiritual Songs, 6th ed.
 (Exeter, NH: Stearns & Winslow, 1794).
 In spite of the interlined text, the name SHOUTING HYMN is more clearly connected to “O God, my heart with love inflame,” appearing on the opposite page.
 This version of the text runs to five stanzas of eight lines and it does not fully match any of the above sources from 1801, so Ingalls’ source for the text is unclear.
 The arrangement is in three parts, melody in the middle part.

 Fig. 4.
 Jeremiah Ingalls’ The Christian Harmony (Exeter, NH: Henry Ranley, 1805).
+Melody in the middle part.

-This tune next appeared in Ananias Davisson’s A Supplement to the Kentucky Harmony (Harrisonburg: Ananias Davisson, 1820), where it was called CLAMANDA and credited to “Chapin,” possibly in reference to Amzi Chapin, although this attribution likely refers to the arrangement rather than the tune itself.
+This tune next appeared in Ananias Davisson’s A Supplement to the Kentucky Harmony (Harrisonburg: Ananias Davisson, 1820), where it was called CLAMANDA and credited to “Chapin,” possibly in reference to Amzi Chapin, although this attribution likely refers to the harmonization rather than the tune itself.
+Regarding this attribution, Nikos Pappas remarked, “This tune does not appear in any manuscript associated with either of the Chapin brothers and I would guess that the attribution from Davisson was based on reputation rather than hard fact.”[5]
 For more on this connection, see the page for GOLDEN HILL.

 by CHRIS FENNER